-Couples considering marriage today are three times more likely to make a prenuptial agreement than spouses were ten years ago.
-No longer just a protection for the wealthy, prenuptial agreements are used by couples from all income brackets to decide how their property will be divided if they divorce.
+Couples considering marriage today are three times more likely to enter into a prenuptial agreement than spouses were ten years ago.
+No longer just a protection for the wealthy, prenuptial agreements are used by couples from all income brackets to decide how to divide their property if they divorce.

 You may be curious how a prenuptial agreement works in your state.
-This article will explain what kinds of things an Illinois prenuptial agreement can determine, and how courts decide whether or not to enforce a prenuptial agreement upon divorce.
+This article will explain what issues a prenup agreement can determine in Illinois and how courts decide whether or not to enforce a prenuptial agreement upon divorce.

-A prenuptial agreement is an agreement between potential spouses, made before marriage.
-A prenuptial agreement typically spells out how couple will handle assets, debts, and other financial issues during their marriage and if they decide to split up.
+A prenuptial agreement, or “prenup,” is an agreement between potential spouses, made before marriage.
+A prenuptial agreement typically spells out how the couple will handle assets, debts, and other financial issues during their marriage and if they decide to split up.
 The agreement goes into effect when the couple gets married.

-While many people believe that prenuptial agreements are “unromantic,” prenuptial agreements actually help spouses avoid disputes over property and can improve marital happiness.
-Each year, more couples choose to enter into prenuptial agreements prior to marriage to remove doubt from what will happen to their property if they divorce.
+While many people believe that prenuptial agreements are “unromantic,” prenuptial agreements help spouses avoid disputes over property and can improve marital happiness.
+Each year, more couples choose to enter into prenuptial agreements before marriage to remove doubt from what will happen to their property if they divorce.

 There are many reasons you may want to consider a prenuptial agreement.
 If you have children from another marriage, a premarital agreement can help protect their future inheritance.
 If you have a business, retirement accounts, or any property you own by yourself, you may want to protect those assets from potential division if you divorce.
 You may also want to determine ahead of time what will happen to property you acquire during the marriage.
 A prenuptial agreement can help with all of these issues.

 Of course, your property and debts will be divided by the court when you divorce, whether or not you have a prenuptial agreement.
-But creating your own agreement allows you and your partner to decide who will get what, rather than leaving it up to a judge.
+However, creating your agreement allows you and your partner to decide who will get what, rather than leaving it up to a judge.

 Prenuptial agreements in Illinois may address any or all of the following issues:

 Spouses can amend their prenuptial agreement at any time after they are married.
 Any amendment to the prenuptial agreement must be in writing and signed by both spouses.
-Spouses can also revoke the agreement altogether by putting their intentions to cancel the agreement in writing and signing it.
+Spouses can also revoke the agreement altogether by putting their intentions to cancel it in writing and signing it.